Identifying Black Holes Through Space Telescopes and Deep Learning: TESTS

 We have visualized the degree of conformity between prediction and ground truth for $i, M$ and $T$, see Fig.~\ref{fig:regression}.
 The first row is the scatter plot for $i$.
 The ``X'' shaped plots indicate that the MAE of $i$ goes up as $|i|$ increases.
 The second row is the violin plot for $M$ (inferred by the size of its shadow), which shows the distribution of prediction on the y-axis for each ground truth on the x-axis.
 The predictions gradually go diffuse and inaccurate as $\theta$ increases.
 The third row shows the confusion matrices for the classification of $T$.
 The data is distributed on the diagonal and spread out when $\theta$ increases.
 The error is shown as skymaps in Fig.~\ref{fig:skymap}, where latitude and longitudes denote $i$ and $\phi$ respectively.
 These plots show that errors are mainly distributed in the part with a larger inclination angle.
 The data of the skymap is obtained by piecewise linear interpolator for interpolation and nearest neighbor interpolator for extrapolation in scipy.
 The former is a method of triangulation of the input data using Qhull's method \cite{barber1996quickhull}, followed by the linear center of gravity interpolation on each triangle.

-To sum up, our model achieves the high performance of black hole detection and parameter estimation by the maturity of a pre-trained YOLO and EfficientNet model and our proper modification.
+To sum up, our model achieves the high performance of black hole detection and parameter estimation by the maturity of a pre-trained YOLO, EfficientNet model and our proper modification.
 According to the results above, minimum resolvable angular size and maximum observation distances obtained by different discriminants or models are shown in Table~\ref{tab:capability}, and observed distances correspond to a fixed black hole mass of $4\times10^4M_\odot$.

 Black holes that were ejected from the Hyades in the last 150 Myr display a median distance $\sim80$ pc (260.8 ly) from the Sun \cite{near}.
-Therefore, the methodology presented in this work might be capable of detecting black holes, according to Table~\ref{tab:capability}.
+Therefore, the methodology presented in this work might detect black holes in this range, according to Table~\ref{tab:capability}.